lbc9168/Stat-Coding/R code notes.md

    6 1981    06      01      001  48.87418 33.49761 21.586269
    ```

-   We want to calculate the average of ppt, tmax, and tmin for the same year in the same county.
+   We want to calculate the average of ppt, tmax, and tmin grouped by year and county.

    We need command `ddply` in package `plyr`: